ballerina-attic/module-facebook/facebook/Module.md

 }
 ```

-The `getFriendListDetails` function used to get the User's friends who have installed the app making the query.
+The `getFriendListDetails` remote function is used to get the user's friends who have installed the app making the query.
 The `userId` represents the ID of the user.
-It returns the `FriendList` object on success or an `error` if unsuccessful.
+It returns a `FriendList` object on success or an `error` if unsuccessful.
 ```ballerina
 var response = facebookEP.getFriendListDetails(userId);
 if (response is facebook:FriendList) {